 You know those times when you really need cash and don’t really have a lot of options.
-Getting traditional bank loans requires you satisfying a lot of criteria including having a bank account and a good credit score.
+Applying for a bank loan needs standard criteria, which includes owning a bank account and having a good credit standing.
 This narrows down your options especially if you don’t qualify for bank loans.
 You may have heard of car title loans.
 They are quite popular now, but do you know what they are all about?.
 This article answers a few frequently asked questions about car title loans.

 Q1: What is a car title loan?

 An online car title loan is a loan obtained with the use of the borrower’s car as collateral.
 It could be any kind of automobiles such as motorcycles or trucks.
 The borrower gives the lender the original auto title and a copy of the vehicle’s keys in exchange for your loan.
 If the borrower pays up the loan, the vehicle remains his.
 However, if the borrower cannot repay the loan, the vehicle becomes the property of the lender and he may decide to sell it to recover the outstanding loan amount.

 A car title loan allows the borrower to continue using the car as usual while loan repayment is being made.
 Thus, the only thing the borrower is required to do is keep paying the loan and the interest on time.
 Before you know it, the car is fully back to the borrower’s ownership.

 Q2: Do you qualify for a car title loan if the car is not fully paid for

 Yes, you can.
 This is only possible if you have enough ownership of the car at the time to facilitate the loan qualification.
 If the car has been used as collateral for another sort of loan, it will depend on how much percentage of the car ownership you actually own in order to use it as collateral.
 The best thing about car title loans is that the loans are dealt with as personal loans, meaning that every case is unique, depending on the agreement that the borrower has with the lender.
 The lender will consider if the borrower is able to repay the loan and if the car qualifies to be used as collateral.